 Hand expression is an important skill for any expecting parent to learn.
 Not only can you express colostrum before giving birth, but if you have any challenges after giving birth, you will have already practiced this skill and be comfortable with how to do it.

-- Wash your hands and the containers you will be using to collect and store your colostrum in hot soapy water.
+- Wash your hands and the containers you will use to collect and store your colostrum in hot soapy water.

-- Apply a heat pack like Legendairy Milk’s Breast-Ease to help you relax and encourage milk flow.
-Heat can help release oxytocin which is the hormone responsible for milk letdown.
+Apply a heat pack like Legendairy Milk’s Breast-Ease to help you relax and encourage milk flow.
+Heat can help release oxytocin, the hormone responsible for milk letdown.

 - Place your thumb and index finger at the edge of your areola.
 Press your thumb and finger into the chest wall, squeezing gently.
 If you are too far away from the nipple, you will not get any colostrum.
-If you are too close to the nipple, you will not be able to express any colostrum.
-Experiment and find where to place your fingers for your best results.
+If you are too close to the nipple, you cannot express any colostrum; experiment and find where to place your fingers for your best results.

-- After a few minutes, rotate your fingers to a different spot at the edge of the areola and begin to express your colostrum again.
+- After a few minutes, rotate your fingers to a different spot at the edge of the areola and express your colostrum again.

 - As drops of colostrum are expressed, collect them into your clean syringe or container.

+Colostrum is a complete food, and all your baby needs in the first days of their life.
 Before collecting your colostrum, talk with your care providers and IBCLC.
-Each person’s situation is different and together you can come up with the best plan to meet your and your baby’s needs.
-Although collecting colostrum is recognized as safe, if you are experiencing early contractions, be sure to reach out to your team to discuss if it is safe to continue or not.
+Each person’s situation is different, and together you can devise the best plan to meet your and your baby’s needs.
+Although collecting colostrum is recognized as safe, if you are experiencing early contractions, be sure to contact your team to discuss whether it is safe to continue.